 ink application.
 Understand the rate at which the garments heat up.
 For instance, polyester heats faster than cotton shirts.
 Similarly, manage your oven heat settings for different types of garments.

-Weather is also an important consideration while fixing the temperature of your oven.
-Most importantly, keep records of different dryer temperature for different garments, at various times in a day especially during weather changing conditions.
+Weather is also an essential consideration while fixing the temperature of your oven.
+Most importantly, keep records of different dryer temperature for other garments, at various times in a day, especially during weather changing conditions.

 For faster prints, you may try running the conveyor drier with the oven set too hot.
 Remember, this may damage your fabric.
 With anything fast, you are just wasting your energy and resources like fabric and printing ink.
 It is better to slow the speed of the conveyor and for gradual heating that prints your shirts.

-The dwelling period is the time a shirt is in the oven chamber under the exposure of heat.
-This is where the curing process starts.
+The dwelling period is the time a shirt is in the oven chamber under exposure to heat.
+It is where the curing process starts.
 Many neglect the curing process due to the hasty production of printed t-shirts that eventually lacks print quality and washes away easily.

-It is similar to baking a cake where providing heat for a longer period of time cooks it perfect for a fluffy and spongy texture.
-In a similar manner, apply the recommended cure temperature that maintains the ink to remain under heat for a longer period of time known as the dwelling period.
+It is similar to baking a cake where providing heat for a more extended period of time cooks it perfect for a fluffy and spongy texture.
+Similarly, apply the recommended cure temperature that maintains the ink to remain under heat for a more extended period of time, known as the dwelling period.

 Flash is the short term application of heat in between print stages to quickly dry the ink before applying a new ink color over the previous ink layer.

-Overflsahing or applying excessive temperature can cause damage to the fabric and ink as well.
+Overflashing or applying excessive temperature with screen printing flash dryer can cause damage to the fabric and ink.
 Most flash temperature ranges between 90 degrees Celcius to 108 degrees Celcius.

 Excessive flash causes the inks to be sticky that results in distorted or hazy designs.

-Too much heating during the curing process causes some of the ink to bleed/seep through the garment.
-This is called Dye-migration is During the decoration process, you can control dye-migration by using correct inks and lowering the temperature.
+Too much heating during the curing process causes some ink to bleed/seep through the garment.
+It is called Dye-migration is During the decoration process, you can control dye-migration by using correct inks and lowering the temperature.

 Another reliable method of controlling dye-migration is to use an ink that blocks the bleeding by absorbing migrating dyes before they get to the subsequent layer of ink and cause discoloration.